TheOnlyZac/sly1/README.md

 ## Structure

 The project is split into two main directories: `src` and `test`.
-The `src` folder contains the decompiled code, and the `test` folder contains unit tests.
+The `src` directory contains the decompiled code, and the `test` directory contains unit tests.

-The `src` folder contains the directory `P2` which contains the code for the game engine. `P2/splice` contains the code for the game's scripting engine, Splice.
+* All of the code for the game engine is in `src/P2`.
+Code for the game's scripting engine, Splice, is in `src/P2/splice`.

-The `test` folder contains the directory comprises subdirectories for each game system.
+* The `test` directory comprises subdirectories for each game system.
 Each subdirectory contains unit tests for that system.

 ```
 sly1